jyutzler/Bridge-Systems/system.md

 When using this treatment, responder bids 2♣ (Stayman) with any game invitational hand.
 A rebid of 2NT over a 2♦ or 2♠ response shows an invitational hand that may or may not have a four-card major.
-#### Over Interference
+#### When Opponents Double
-If an opponent doubles, all conventional responses are “on.”
+If an opponent doubles, all conventional responses are "on."
 For example:

-1NT — (Double) — 2♣ = Stayman
+* 1NT — (Double) — 2♣: Stayman

-1NT — (Double) — 2♦ = transfer to hearts
+* 1NT — (Double) — 2♦: transfer to hearts

-With a bad hand and a weak minor, redouble for SOS.
+With a bad hand and a long minor, redouble for SOS.

-1NT — (Double) — Redouble = Rescue - weak with a long minor (opener bids 2♣, pass or correct).
+* 1NT — (Double) — Redouble: Rescue - weak with a long minor (opener bids 2♣, pass or correct).

-Double of any natural suit bid by the opponents is for penalty.

-Jacoby Transfers are on over 2♣.

-Double of an artificial 2♣ = Stayman, does not imply invitational or better values.

-Cue bid of opponent's natural suit = Game force, Stayman.
-Note: if the interference is a waiting bid (such as Cappelletti 2♣), it may be pragmatic to pass and wait for the suit to be shown in case a penalty double is a possibility.
-(For more information see [here](http://www.bridgebuff.com/cappsucks.html) although the entire system indicated is more complex than what is presented here.)

-If the opponents intervene over a conventional response, bids carry the same meaning as if there were no intervention.
-A bid says, “I’m bidding voluntarily, so I have a real fit with you.”

-1NT — (Pass) — 2♦ — (Double) — 2♥ = Real fit for hearts — pass with only two hearts

-Suit bids have a different meaning if the opponents intervene.

-   * 2♥, 2♠ = To play, 5+.
+Otherwise pass and let opener reopen the bidding.

+* 1NT — (Double) — pass - (pass): Forcing - opener must either bids a 5-card suit or redoubles.
+Responder passes the redouble with 7+ (possibly less) or bids a 4-card suit to attempt to scramble to safety.

+### Lebensohl
+When the opponents interfere with a 1NT opener, a conventional 2NT response is used to show a wider range of hand types.

+1NT(2♣ or higher)
+* Double:
+   * Penalty (if the opponent's bid was natural)
+   * Penalty in at least one shown suit (if the opponent's bid was artificial)
+   * Negative if the opponent's bid is 3♣ or higher (since Responder rarely has a true Penalty Double here)
+* 2Y:
+   * sign-off (if the suit is unshown)
+   * takeout (if the suit is shown)
+* 2NT: Relay to 3♣
+* 3Y: Natural, 1 round force
-   * 3♣, 3♦ = Invitational, 5+, denying a stopper if a suit was shown.
+* 3X (Cue): Stayman, denying a stopper
-   * 3♥, 3♠ = Game force, 5+, denying a stopper if a suit was shown.
+* 3NT: Game values, denying a stopper

-The Texas transfer is on through 3♣.
-In other words it must be a jump.
+* 4♦/4♥: Texas through 3♣.
+(In other words it must be a jump.)

+#### Responses after the 3♣ Relay
+* 3Y, below opponent's suit: sign-off
+* 3X (Cue): Stayman, showing a stopper
+* 3Y, above opponent's suit: natural, invitational
+* 3NT: Game values, showing a stopper

 ### 2NT and 3NT
 #### 2NT 20-21